 I am completely overextended with credit card debt but pay my bills on time.
 If I call a credit card company and negotiate a settlement or lower interest rate with payment plan, how does that affect my credit?

-If your credit card debt has become unmanageable, you are wise to seek help and explore your options, including negotiating the credit card debt.
+You can negotiate a settlement for credit card debt, but doing so could negatively impact your credit for 7 years.
+If your credit card debt has become unmanageable, you are wise to seek help and explore your options, such as requesting a lower interest rate.
 It is always a good idea to contact your creditors and notify them that you are having trouble before getting to a point where you have begun to miss payments.

 Negotiating Credit Card Debt